Performance Optimization for Federated Person Re-identification via Benchmark Analysis

 Research Scientist

-My current research interests include foundation model, federated learning, computer vison, and machine learning system.
+My current research interests include vision foundation model, federated learning, and computer vision applications.